1998–99 East Java killings

-The 1998 East Java ninja scare was an outbreak of violence in East Java, Indonesia.
-The local population believed they were being targeted by sorcerers following the deaths of cattle, and in response, unidentified vigilantes, which people described as ninjas due to their all-black clothing, attacked and killed residents they suspected to be sorcerers, including religious clerics.
-In response to these killings, some people in the area attacked and killed people they suspected to be ninjas.
-The outbreak began in February, with most of the deaths occurring between August and September.
+There was an outbreak of violence in East Java, Indonesia in 1998–99, around the time of the fall of Suharto, where local people killed at least 300 residents.
+People said they were being targeted by sorcerers following the deaths of cattle, and in response, unidentified vigilantes, which people described as ninjas due to their all-black clothing and masks, attacked and killed residents they suspected to be sorcerers.
+Some religious clerics were killed.
+In response to the killings, some people in the area attacked and killed people they suspected to be ninjas.

-The killings largely ended by the end of 1998; however, another group of similar killings occurred in December 1999.
+The outbreak began in February 1998, with most of the deaths occurring between August and September.
+The killings largely ended by the end of 1998; however, another group of about 10 similar killings occurred in December 1999.
 According to the National Commission on Human Rights, 307 people were killed during the scare in total: 194 people in Banyuwangi, 108 in Jember, and seven in Malang.

+There were many rumours and theories about who killed people and what their motives were, including conspiracy theories.
+Scholars and journalists have described aspects of the outbreak of violence as a modern witch hunt or mass hysteria.

 Background

-According to Jason Brown, Banyuwangi Regency is a centre of belief in black magic in Indonesia.
+Historically, Banyuwangi Regency has been a centre of belief in black magic, specifically dukun santet, in Indonesia.
 Black magic practiced in Banyuwangi may be a mix of animist beliefs and Islamic mysticism which developed from inter-religious conflict during the 16th century Mataram court period.
-Belief in black magic, or dukun santet, is widespread in the area.
+Belief in black magic was widespread in the area.
 Suspected sorcerers were also killed in Indonesia in 1965.
 In villages around Banyuwangi, local people killed suspected sorcerers intermittently for decades before the larger-scale violence in 1998.

-Indonesia saw other political and economic tensions during 1998, including the May riots and the resignation of President Suharto.
+The violence in 1998 was part of a period of major political and economic tensions in the country, including the May riots and the resignation of President Suharto.
+Indonesia was also impacted by the 1997 financial crisis.
+The East Java region had a history of outbreaks of violence, including against ethnic Chinese Indonesians in the previous January.